rmnldwg/lydata/2021-clb-oropharynx/README.md

 > ⚠️ **WARNING**
 >
-> This is not yet finalized.
+> This is not yet finalized and peer-reviewed.
+You can download and use the data, but be aware that this data may be corrected and changed at any point.
+So, we'd recommend not to publish anything based on this data just yet.

 [![Green Journal](https://img.shields.io/badge/Rad%20Onc-j.radonc.2021.01.028-3e6e0e)](https://doi.org/10.1016/j.radonc.2021.01.028)